adamavenir/sarahavenir.com/content/blog/2019/being-a-highly-sensitive-entrepreneur-part-three.md

 ---
 title: "Being a Highly Sensitive Entrepreneur (Part three)"
 date: "2019-02-07"
+description: "When I was in the eighth grade, one of my teachers (who was also a self-proclaimed prophet) told me that the lesson I would need to learn in my life was 'Do not strive.'
+This is a wild and confusing thing to say to a 12 year old, which is probably why I’ve never been able to forget it..."
 ---

 When I was in the eighth grade, one of my teachers (who was also a self-proclaimed prophet) told me that the lesson I would need to learn in my life was “Do not strive.”
 This is a wild and confusing thing to say to a 12 year old, which is probably why I’ve never been able to forget it.